timescale/docs/timescaledb/quick-start/python.md

 ### Step 2: Compose a connection string

-Locate your TimescaleDB credentials in order to compose a connection string for `psycopg2`.
+Locate your TimescaleDB credentials.
+You need them to compose a connection string for `psycopg2`.

 You'll need the following credentials: